HS1VT/Data_Science_AI_IIT_Bhilai_Website/README.md

 Set Up Instructions:

 Download and extract the zip file.
-Open the extracted file in VS Code and type in terminal: npm begin The homepage starts on localhost
+Open the extracted folder in VS Code and type in terminal: npm begin The homepage starts on localhost

 Screenshots are attatched below: